peterbrittain/asciimatics/README.rst

     Screen.wrapper(demo)

-And you should see something like this:
+should produce something like this:

 .. image:: https://asciinema.org/a/18756.png
    :alt: asciicast